Jinan-Dangor/jigsaw-puzzle-hunt-contructor/README.md

 Jigsaw Puzzle Hunt Constructor allows you to build static puzzle hunt websites that mimic the behaviour of live hunts.

 To make a hunt, fork this repository, then build up your hunt according to the documentation.

+Note: Do not apply attributes directly to jigsaw-element tags, these tags have attributes modified through code which may conflict with provided attributes.
+Instead, apply attributes to a div outside the tag, or otherwise.